Peninsula de Osa...the south re-discovered

 Nature takes a whole different meaning and down-south a fresh new angle.
-If you are thinking of a paridisial spot, where sea and rivers merge in a way you can't find on Pinterest, then come to Osa.
+If you are thinking of paradise, where sea and rivers merge in a way you can't find on Pinterest, then come to Osa.

-It's a long and tiring drive.
+It's a long and exhausting drive.
 So FLY.

 Fly with us and feel the #Skyway experience.
 Our Expedition-type Aircrafts seat 19.
 Twin engines make the ride fast, smooth and solid.
 Twice a day we take you to and from Puerto Jimenez with the most experienced crew, and the best aircrafts in Costa Rica.

-Once you are there: Trip Advisor and the popular travel Blog "Two Weeks in Costa Rica" name a few of the preferred choices for your paradise stay.
+Once you are there: Trip Advisor and the popular travel Blog "Two Weeks in Costa Rica" name a few of the preferred choices for your incredible stay.

-Set amid the Bay of Golfo Dulce, you will have dozens of options.
-Once you get here...
+Set amid the Bay of Golfo Dulce, you will have dozens of options once you get there...